 Each EAC must have all licenses required under federal, state, and local laws or regulations, as well as any permits required by the convention facility, prior to accessing the show floor or commencing work.

-- Employers’ Liability Insurance with limits of not less than one million U.S. dollars ($1,000,000) for any one accident, one million U.S. dollars ($1,000,000) for disease each employee, and one million U.S. dollars ($1,000,000) disease limit; and
+(3) (a) Workers’ Compensation Insurance, in the amount required by law, covering all the EAC’s employees and agents (EAC shall require all contractors to also obtain Workers’ Compensation Insurance as required by law); (b) Employers’ Liability Insurance with limits of at least one million U.S. dollars ($1,000,000) for any one accident, one million U.S. dollars ($1,000,000) for disease each employee, and one million U.S. dollars ($1,000,000) disease limit.

-- Umbrella Liability Insurance covering excess liability over all General Liability, Automobile Liability, and Employer’s Liability policies with a limit of not less than one million U.S. dollars ($1,000,000) per occurrence.
+(4) Umbrella or Excess Liability Insurance of at least one million U.S. dollars ($1,000,000) per occurrence and one million U.S. dollars ($1,000,000) annual aggregate covering all General Liability, Automobile Liability, and Employer’s Liability policies.
 The policy shall be on a following form basis with respect to all underlying coverages.
-EAC is responsible for payment of any retention or deductible
+The EAC is responsible for payment of any retention or deductible.

 All coverage specified above shall be on a primary and non-contributory basis; and each insurance policy shall be issued by a carrier authorized in the State of Georgia and acceptable to HAI and the GWCC Authority.
 The EAC’s insurance shall name as additional insured and hold harmless, without any restrictive modifications, the following entities and their officers, officials, directors, representatives, agents, and employees: HAI,